valtix-security/risk-report/README.md

 1. Create an IAM Role that can be used by the Valtix Controller to get inventory details of your cloud account.
 This is optional and can be done after you get the initial report.
 Inventory helps in identifying the traffic that's destined to the applications/load balancers/ec2-instances.

 # Enable VPC Flow Logs
-1. Select the VPC(s) for which you want assessment report
+1. Select the VPC(s) to be assessed

     ![VPC Selection](screenshots/vpc-flow-logs-01.png "Select VPC to Enable Flow Logs")